El Chavo del Ocho: Development and casting

 The series' cast photograph themselves for a picture in 1977, without Carlos Villagrán (Quico).
 Chespirito is leaning on Chavo's trademark barrel at the center of the photo.

-Gómez Bolaños was the show's main creator and star.
+Roberto Gómez Bolaños was the show's main creator and star.
 He first called Florinda Meza to act in the show; Chespirito and Meza later married.
 Vivar was the second actor chosen for the show.
 A mutual friend recommended Vivar to Gómez Bolaños when he started casting.
 Gómez Bolaños cited Vivar at Forum 8 at Telesistema Mexicano – where the shooting was taking place.
 Vivar showed up as a scene was shooting; he laughed, and the scene had to 'cut'.
-Gómez Bolaños approached him, asked him if he was Vivar, and told him they would not be using an earpiece, to which Vivar responded that he didn't know what he was talking about.
+Gómez Bolaños approached him, asked him if he was Édgar Vivar, and told him they would not be using an earpiece, to which Vivar responded that he didn't know what he was talking about.
 He hired him on the spot.
-Gómez Bolaños recruited Valdés because he had known Valdés for years and had seen multiple movies Valdés had made.
-Then, Aguirre was cast in the show as the character of "Profesor Jirafales".
+Gómez Bolaños recruited Ramón Valdés because he had known Valdés for years and had seen multiple movies Valdés had made.
+Then, Rubén Aguirre was cast in the show as the character of "Profesor Jirafales".
 Aguirre and Gómez Bolaños had been working on scripts together for years, and Aguirre had already been playing the character of Profesor Jirafales on another Chespirito show, Supergenios de la Mesa Cuadrada, which spoofed current events panel discussion.
 Villagrán just happened to be a friend of Aguirre and a newspaper reporter, and he went to a party hosted by Aguirre.
-Villagrán did a comedy step where he blew his cheeks out of proportion, and Aguirre told Gómez Bolaños about his friend's hidden talent.
+Carlos Villagrán did a comedy step where he blew his cheeks out of proportion, and Aguirre told Gómez Bolaños about his friend's hidden talent.
 Villagrán was promptly hired for the show.
-Antonieta de las Nieves was a voice-over-only actress who used to go to Televisa to make announcements.
+María Antonieta de las Nieves was a voice-over-only actress who used to go to Televisa to make announcements.
 Hearing her voice, Roberto Gómez Bolaños thought she was perfect for the show.
 At first, she refused by telling him she was not a comedy actress.
 However, Gómez Bolaños' retort challenged her: "Then you're not a good actress; there are no dramatic or comic actors—there are only actors."
 The last additions to the show were Angelines Fernández, a former film actress, and Horacio Gómez Bolaños, Gómez Bolaños' younger brother who had never considered acting before, was tasked to oversee the show's marketing.

 The first El Chavo sketch was "El ropavejero", broadcast on May 11, 1972, it was created to replace the sketch Los Chifladitos, in which Chespirito and Rubén Aguirre played two madmen, Chaparrón Bonaparte and Lucas Tañeda.
 As Rubén Aguirre had left the program, the sketch needed to be replaced, and that was when Chespirito created El Chavo Del Ocho.
 Several "Chavo" sketches produced before the start of the half-hour series were grouped into half-hour segments and are shown before the "official" half-hour episodes in syndication.
 Many of these were also re-written and re-shot as half-hour-long shows later in the show's life.